prismyland/prismy/readme.md

 ## Features

-- Very small (No Expressjs, the only deps are micro and tslib)
+- Very small (No Expressjs, the only deps are content-type, raw-body and tslib)
 - Takes advantage of the asynchronous nature of Javascript with full support for async / await
 - Simple and easy argument injection for handlers (Inpsired by Reselect)
   - Completely **TYPE-SAFE**